 Released in 2004 by David Heinemeier Hansson, Ruby on Rails (RoR) is a full-stack framework.
 It was initially created to build web and desktop apps.
 Further, it’s written in Ruby programming language and favors convention over configuration.
 The framework also emphasizes RESTful application design.

-Now that we know what we're talking about, let's look at the advantages and disadvantages of using RoR.
+Now that we know what we're discussing let's look at the advantages and disadvantages of using RoR.

+● Large Community.
 RoR has a very active community behind it.
 There, developers are always improving the code base and creating new functionalities.
 Moreover, you are also likely to find solutions to any issues that may arise.

-You can find some community resources here and here.
+● Slow Performance Time.
 RoR has a slow runtime performance and speed compared to frameworks like Django.
-Yet, developers argue that this should not be an issue if you use proper optimization.
+Yet, developers argue this should not be an issue if you use proper optimization.

 Is Ruby on Rails a Programming Language?